 Sicilian Baroque architecture – the streets

-Undoubtedly the best way to see the historic centre of Noto is by foot.
+Undoubtedly, the best way to see the historic center of Noto is on foot.
 Though you can also drive into the city, you’ll be missing out on the quaint streets by staying in the car.
-That, plus the streets are so narrow, you may just spend more time in the car than exploring.
+Also, the streets are so narrow, you may just spend more time in the car than exploring.

 The 18th century palace has many striking features.
 Most notably are the wrought-iron balconies and theatrical figures hanging beneath.
 See how many different figures you can count.
 I spotted mermaids, sphinxes and also winged horses.
 Inside the palace are around 90 rooms, some that are also lavishly decorated, such as the Feast Room.

-Noto is a city with an impressive number of Sicilian Baroque churches.
-You only have to walk for 2 minutes before spotting another church in the centre.
+Noto is a city with an impressive number of Sicilian baroque churches.
+You only have to walk for 2 minutes before spotting another in the center.
 There are several to visit, and can also easily fill up half a day’s itinerary.
-Santa Maria Della Scala and San Corrado are a few notable churches to see in the centre.
+Santa Maria Della Scala and San Corrado are a few notable churches to see in the center.

 Where to eat in Noto

-We had an excellent time eating traditional Sicilian cuisine in Noto at Anche Gli Angeli.
+We had an excellent meal eating traditional Sicilian cuisine in Noto at Anche Gli Angeli.
 The food, wine and service is excellent, and the quirky decor also adds to the dining experience.